ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 - **Question:** *Which gene has the highest read count (tip: use `sort`)?*

 #### Expression analysis: Low sequencing depth
-In the previous exercise we found which gene had the highest read count, but what does it mean if this gene has a high read count all samples?
+In the previous exercise we found which gene had the highest read count, but what does it mean if this gene has a high read count in all samples?
 To say something about expression levels, we would like to say it in a context relative to other samples.
 Therefore, we need normalization and apply statistical testing.
-A popular R package that allows to do this is **EdgeR**, which in galaxy fits perfectly with featureCounts.
+A popular R package that allows to do this is **EdgeR**, which we can combine in Galaxy with data from featureCounts.

 In the following analyses you will determine the differentially expressed genes in the MCF-7-cell line between samples that have been treated with the hormone β-estradiol (E2) and those that were left as control [Liu et al., 2014].
 The data was originally used to benchmark the statistical power of adding replicates and does not reflect a certain disease state.
 In this exercise we will reproduce a part of their experiment to highlight the importance of replicates.
-However, it is a 2-class problem and has a similar setup as often used in cancer analysis.
+Note that this analysis is a 2-class problem and this setup can be used for many kinds of studies.

 Before we proceed, please read the abstract of the following article: http://dx.doi.org/10.1093/bioinformatics/btt688